Quality Products

 Premium Service

-Whitefly (Trialeurodes vaporariorum) is a common pest in both vegetable and ornamental crops.
-Its broad range of host plants, including eggplant, cucumber, tomato, rose, and gerbera, makes it a persistent problem in horticulture.
+Whitefly (Trialeurodes vaporariorum) is a common pest of both vegetable and ornamental crops.
+Its wide range of host plants, including eggplant, cucumber, tomato, rose and gerbera, makes it a persistent problem in horticulture.
 Originally from tropical and subtropical climates, the whitefly has adapted to greenhouse environments worldwide.
+To control whiteflies, you can use chemical and biological products from Royal Brinkman Canada.

 Whiteflies are small, white, moth-like insects that typically hide on the undersides of leaves.
 These pests feed on plant sap, leading to visible signs of infestation.
 Common symptoms include: